Step 5: Migrate the simulation model logic

 Update the

-class in the desktop application.
+Modelclass in the desktop application.

-package and road graph classes
+Migrate the model package and road graph classes

-bundle, rename the …simulation.graph
+In the …simulation bundle, rename the …simulation.graph package to …simulation.model

-it should change its name to com.company.tutorial3.simulation.model
+it should change its name to com.company.tutorial3.simulation.model).

-Use code refactoring capabilities of your IDE.
+| Use code refactoring capabilities of your IDE.
 In Eclipse, use package’s context menu item Refactor → Rename. |

-class from the ..simulation
+Move the Model class from the ..simulation package to the …model package.

-Use "Refactor" → "Move" context menu item for convenience, so that IDE updates the references appropriately. |
+| Use "Refactor" → "Move" context menu item for convenience, so that IDE updates the references appropriately. |

 Sometimes the IDE is not adding appropriate import statements.